 Usani Uguru Usani is another example of the protean victim Wole Soyinka, and the Pyrates Confraternity create.
 Again, in the late 1990s, Usani was made a commissioner in the cabinet of three governors from 1995 to 1999 holding various portfolios in Cross Rivers State.
 He was then seen as a future governor the state and today he is currently Minister of State for Niger Delta in the government of President Muhammadu Buhari.
 However, if the Pyrates Confraternity had their way, his political career would have ended a long time ago.

-The third instalment of The Leadership of a Bad Brother has the same context and focus with the first two.
+The third instalment of The Leadership of a Bad Brother has the same context and focus on the first two.
 The random presentation of thoughts is intended to reflect the haphazard manner by which victims of bad organisations and bad leaders order their thoughts privately.
 Some respondents have questioned where this diary is heading.
-It is the intention of the author to open up a dialogue with readers on direct personal experiences of being on the receiving end of evil tyranny and wickedness in the name of authority, in any kind of organisation they have belonged to whether it is voluntary (most especially), a work place, a business or a government agency.
+The author intends to open a dialogue with readers about direct personal experiences of tyranny/abuses, within any kind of setting they have worked or belonged.
+Whether it is a voluntary organisation, corporation or government agency.
 The participation of the reader in this dialogue can make open that which is hidden and potentially held change things.
 Not many contributions received so far.